emm-jay-ahh/terminal_t1a3/README.md

 https://www.python.org/downloads/

 <br />

 ### Dependencies

-As mentioned above, there are some dependencies required for netwhack to function correctly.
+As mentioned above, there are some dependencies required for net-whack to function correctly.

 <br />